-- Preheat the oven to 450°F and line a baking sheet with parchment paper.
+- Preheat the oven to 450 degrees Fahrenheit (220 degrees Celsius) and line a baking sheet with parchment paper.

-- Add the butter pieces and use a pastry blender, or your hands to mix together until it resembles coarse meal.
+- Add the unsalted butter pieces to the flour mixture and use a pastry blender or your hands to mix them.

-- Add about ¾ cup of the buttermilk and mix together until just combined - do not overmix.
+- When the butter is completely mixed with the flour, add ¾ cup of the buttermilk and mix until just combined - do not overmix.
 If the mixture is not very wet, add a bit more buttermilk.

-- Turn the dough out onto a heavily floured surface and pat with your hands to form a rectangle about ½" thick.
+- Transfer the biscuit dough to a heavily floured surface and flatten it with your hands to form a rectangle about ½ inch thick.

-- Fold the dough over onto itself several time, then pat out to a thickness of about 1".
+- Fold the biscuit dough over onto itself several times, then pat out to a thickness of about 1 inch.

 - Use a biscuit cutter to cut out the biscuits.